idekerlab/multitask_vnn/README.md

 2. Test data file: _test_data.txt_
     * A tab-delimited file containing all data points that you want to estimate drug response for.
-    The 1st column is identification of cells (genotypes) and the 2nd column is identification of drugs.
+    The 1st column contains cell IDs and rest of the columns contain drug response AUC.

 To load a pre-trained model used for analyses in our manuscript and make prediction for the cell lines of your interest,